nicofretti/MAPF/README.md

 </p>

 ### Task 4
-The target of this task is to implement the CBS (Conflict-Based Search) with Disjoint Splitting that means (in a few words) to add the support of positive contraints to the CBS algorithm.
-The CBS algorithm use the negative contraints to indicate conflicts between agents, the idea of the positive contraints is to force agents to be in a certain posizion in the specified time.
+The target of this task is to implement the CBS (Conflict-Based Search) with Disjoint Splitting, that means (in a few words) to add the support of positive contraints to the CBS algorithm.
+The CBS algorithm use the negative contraints to indicate conflicts between agents, the idea of the positive contraints is to force agents to be in a certain position in the specified time.

 ### Task 5
-In this task I will benchmark the performance of MAPF solvers, I choose to make a custom benchmark that is based on some random maps genereted at runtime.
+In this task I will benchmark the performance of MAPF solvers, I chose to make a custom benchmark that is based on some random maps generated at runtime.

 In my solution there are the following steps:
 - Generate a random map